HabitatFramework/UserGuide/interface/interface.rst

 INCID Box
 ---------

-The ‘INCID’ box displays summary information for each INCID in the database, including area, perimeter, date created and date last modified as shown in the figure :ref:`fidUIIS`.
+The ‘INCID’ box displays summary information for each INCID in the database, including area, perimeter, date created and date last modified as shown in the figure :ref:`figUIIS`.

 ..
 Note:: If the user is not configured, the ‘By’ fields will display their Windows login.
 For details on configuring users, see section 3.1.